Research and Evidence

 Our research impact on tackling Economic Abuse

-CCFWE research directly shapes the creation of tools for victims and service providers.
+CCFWE research directly informs the creation of practical tools for survivors and service providers:

-• We developed an Economic Abuse Screening Tool to empower social service providers, especially shelter workers, to identify and address the economic abuse faced by their clients.
-Download here
+• Economic Abuse Screening Tool: Designed to help social service providers, especially shelter workers, identify and respond to economic abuse.
+Download the tool.

 Are you passionate about addressing economic abuse and its impact on individuals and communities?
 Do you want to make a difference by contributing to cutting-edge Economic Abuse research or collaborating with experts in the field?